 - Visa application form – To be collected and filled at the embassy

 When you have all your documents, you can go to the embassy.
 For EU nationalities, the price is 75€.
 An Australian friend paid 150€.
 You will have to make the deposit at the Iranian bank and come back with your payslip.
 The bank is very close to the embassy and they guy will give you the address.

-Once you show the payslip, you will have to leave your passport and come back on the next day (or the same afternoon) to collect your visa, which will be valid for 3 months (after the date of issue), for one single entry and for maximum 30 days.
+Once you show the payslip, you will have to leave your passport and come back on the next day (or the same afternoon) to collect your visa.

 In 2017, the Iranian Ministry of Foreign Affairs (MFA) launched a website where you can actually apply for your visa saving you from getting a letter of invitation.
 However, the website is not working properly and, apparently, very few people succeeded, including myself.

 Normally, everybody traveling to Iran should be able to get a 30-day visa, regardless you enter via airport or overland.

 Iran Visa Extensions